 Python is also a strongly typed language - operations cannot be performed on an object that is not valid for that type.
 Checks performed to ensure an appropriate type are performed dynamically when the operation on the object is invoked.
 For operations that are not valid for a given type, an exception will be raised at runtime.
 Programmers can use isinstance(), type(), and other behavioural based type checkers to verify that the type is valid or convertible, and then convert to the desired type.
-In many cases, the conversion call is the type check (e.g., itr = iter(arg) is a common way of accepting any iterable as input and throwing TypeError otherwise).

-'''

-a = 'abc' # a refers to a string object

-if isinstance(a, str): print('a type is string')
+a = 'abc' # a refers to a string object if isinstance(a, str): print('a type is string')

-'''